acehoss/rnsh/README.md

 ## Quickstart

-Requires Python 3.10+ on Linux or Unix.
+Tested (thus far) on Python 3.11 macOS 13.1 ARM64.
+Should run on Python 3.6+ on Linux or Unix.
 WSL probably works.
 Cygwin might work, too.

 - Activate a virtualenv
 - `pip3 install rnsh`